-And what is attempting to cause harm?
+And what is "attempting to cause harm"?
 Raising a hand?
 Saying that you will cause harm?
 Saying you wish you could cause harm, but wouldn’t?
 Trying to hit, but missing?
 How about if you say, “If I wanted to hurt you I could, but I'd never do that?”
 Many persons have said that to their antagonist, to show that they would not harm the other person.
 And, you can be SURE a judge will issue an order if you do.

 Placing Another in Fear of Imminent Physical Harm

-Judges often start and stop by just looking at the phrase prohibiting, “Placing another in fear”.
+Judges often start and stop by just looking at the phrase, “Placing another in fear”.
 But ‘fear’ itself is not enough.
-It has to be fear of something specific - imminent serious physical harm.
+It has to be fear of something specific - "imminent serious physical harm".
 What do those words mean?

-“Imminent” means “right now” or immediately.
+“Imminent” means “right now”.
 Not a vague promise to do something someday.
-Not a threatening call from Wyoming, from where you could not do something, but harm that you could do right now, this minute.
+Not a threatening call from Wyoming, from where you could not do something right now.
+It means harm that you could do right now, this minute.

 Finally, any threat must involve a promise of physical harm, not emotional, psychological, or financial harm.
 It can’t involve control of the other person, control of money in the house, or disciplining a teenager who doesn’t want the parent around or doesn’t want to obey.
 It must involve a threat of actual, physical harm.
 Blood, injuries, wounds.
 Not psychobabble.